Filipino shamans: Sex and gender

 Babaylan can freely marry and have children, including male asog who were recorded by early Spanish colonists as being married to men.
 In some ethnic groups, marriage was a prerequisite for gaining full shaman status.

+While many historical male shamans in the Visayas were asog (transvestites or feminized males), the Sukdan of Bohol represent a strictly masculine, patrilineal shamanic lineage.
+A Sukdan must be a married male; his wife plays a vital role as a ritual assistant.
+Their rituals often involve "martial" elements, such as the use of the sundang (wavy-edged machete) in trance dances to ward off rival sorcerers or malevolent spirits.

 After the Spanish conquest of the Philippines, the practice of shamanism became clandestine due to persecution by the Catholic clergy.
 During this period, male shamans (particularly those specialized in the non-religious arts of herbalism and healing) became predominant.
 Female shamans became less common, while asog (shaman or otherwise) were punished harshly and driven to hiding.
 The change in women's status and the ostracization of the asog, however, did not immediately change the originally feminine role of the shamans.
 Male shamans in the late 17th century still dressed as women during rituals, even though they did not do so in their day-to-day activities.
-Unlike the ancient asog, they did not have sexual relations with other men, and indeed, were usually married to women.
+Unlike the ancient asog, they did not have sexual relations with other men and were usually married to women.